kkjdaniel/react-native-device-display/README.md

 Display.verbose
 ```

-Defaults to 'false'.
-Changing it to 'true' enables console.log messages of orientation change events
+Defaults to `false`, changing it to `true` enables `console.log` messages of orientation change events

 ## Example